NaimAyat/UCLA_CS118/Reading2.md

     * *A realm with private addresses* refers to a network whose addresses only have meaning to devices within that network.
   * The NAT-enabled router does not look like a router to the outside world.
 Instead the NAT router behaves to the outside world as a single device with a single IP address
   * For example, all traffic leaving a home has address 138.76.29.7, and all traffic entering the home router must have a destination address of 138.76.29.7.
 In essence, the NAT-enabled router is hiding the details of the home network from the outside world.
 Inside the house, however, devices within a given home network can send packets to each other using 10.0.0.0/24 addressing.
+* If all datagrams arriving at the NAT router from the WAN have the same destination IP address (specifically, that of the WAN-side interface of the NAT router), then how does the router know the internal host to which it should forward a given datagram?
+   * The trick is to use a NAT translation table at the NAT router, and to include port numbers as well as IP addresses in the table entries